ErickKramer/git-coauthors.nvim/README.md

 When you pick your coauthors this plugin will put 2 blank lines below your current position in your buffer and then an additional "Co-authored-by:" line for everyone selected in the telescope picker.

+## Notes

+For multi-selection press `Tab` at each author you want to add